yetanalytics/lrsql/doc/docker.md

     /lrsql/bin/run_postgres.sh
 ```

-Note that you will also need to ensure that a PostgreSQL instance is accessible to the container for this command to work.
-For a demonstration of containerized SQL LRS with PostgreSQL you can use the `docker-compose.yml` file in the project root:
+Note that you will also need to ensure that a Postgres instance is accessible to the container for this command to work.
+For a demonstration of containerized SQL LRS with Postgres you can use the `docker-compose.yml` file in the project root:

 ``` shell
 docker compose up
 ```

-Docker will start PostgreSQL and then SQL LRS.
-Note that PostgreSQL can sometimes take a while to start causing SQL LRS initialization to fail.
+Docker will start Postgres and then SQL LRS.
+Note that Postgres can sometimes take a while to start causing SQL LRS initialization to fail.
 If this happens, stop the system with ctrl-C and run the command again.

 ### Customization